ferion11/LogosLinuxInstaller/README.md

 ![Step09](/img/step_09.png)

-#### 10- For the  MS DotNet 4.8 update, there is one warning but we aren't using Windows, so just click on `Continue`:
+#### 10- For the  MS DotNet 4.8 update, there is one warning but we aren't using `Windows Installer Service`, so just click on `Continue`:

 ![Step10](/img/step_10.png)